stalkerg/pg_stealback/README.md

 some overhead to PostgreSQL performance.
 On our experiments it appears to be less than 3%.

-These two approaches were implemented in this fork of pg_probackup.
+These two approaches were implemented in this fork of pg_stealback.
 The second approach requires [patch for PostgreSQL 9.5](https://gist.github.com/stalkerg/44703dbcbac1da08f448b7e6966646c0) or [patch for PostgreSQL 10](https://gist.github.com/stalkerg/ab833d94e2f64df241f1835651e06e4b).

 Testing block level incremental backup
 --------------------------------------

-You need build and install [PGPRO9_5 or PGPRO9_6 branch of PostgreSQL](https://github.com/postgrespro/postgrespro) or apply this patch to
+You need apply this patch to
 [PostgreSQL 9.5](https://gist.github.com/stalkerg/44703dbcbac1da08f448b7e6966646c0) or [PostgreSQL 10](https://gist.github.com/stalkerg/ab833d94e2f64df241f1835651e06e4b).

 ### Retrieving changed blocks from WAL archive